gresendesa/browser-bot/README.md

 	* **UI** _directory_ contains all the html, js, css to build the user interface for the extension.
 - **Bot** _class_ represents the extension itself.
 - **vendor** _directory_ contains all the third-parts included on content and background scripts.
-- **sequences** _directory_ contains all the bot tasks.
-On this project, jSpaghetti modules & sequences compose all tasks especifications.
+- **modules** _directory_ contains all the bot tasks.
+On this project, jSpaghetti modules compose all tasks especifications through its sequences: instructions using procedures.

 ## Basic operation